PrudhviNallagatla/Advanced-Recognition-of-License-Plates-ARLP/README.md

 ## Introduction

 In today's digital era, the demand for intelligent systems capable of understanding and processing visual information is ever-increasing.
 One critical application domain is the recognition and interpretation of vehicle number plates, which are essential for various purposes ranging from law enforcement to traffic management.
-This project, as part of IEEE NITK, focuses on developing a robust Vehicle Number Plate Recognition (NPR) system tailored specifically for Indian vehicles.
+As part of IEEE NITK, this project focuses on developing a robust Vehicle Number Plate Recognition (NPR) system tailored specifically for Indian vehicles.

-We designed a customized CNN model from scratch, taking inspiration from various CNN architectures worldwide.
+We designed a customized CNN model, taking inspiration from various CNN architectures worldwide.
 Additionally, we implemented transfer learning by incorporating the Inception ResNet V2 model and trained it concurrently.
 We then evaluated and compared the outcomes of both approaches.
 We employed TesseractOCR and EasyOCR to extract text from number plates.

 ## Objective

 The primary objective of this project is to design and deploy a specialized Number Plate Recognition system for Indian vehicles.
-The goal is to create a **Custom CNN model from scratch** by studying various architecture of CNNs and also create a transfer learning model using **Inception Resnet v2**, to enable efficient and accurate identification of number plates, considering the unique characteristics and variations of license plates.
+The goal is to create a **Custom CNN model from scratch** by studying various architecture of CNNs and also create a transfer learning model using **Inception Resnet v2** to enable efficient and accurate identification of number plates, considering the unique characteristics and variations of license plates.
 This NPR system aims to provide a practical solution for automated toll collection, traffic monitoring, and law enforcement applications.

 ## User Guide